Yellow Pine, ID

-Stibnite Mine Stream Diversion and Temporary Storage Pond
+Stibnite Mine Stream Diversion & Pond

-Perpetua Resources, headquartered in Boise, Idaho, has been working on the Stibnite Mine Gold Project since 2010.
+Perpetua Resources has been working on the Stibnite Mine Gold Project since 2010.
 This historic site includes one of the highest-grade, open pit gold deposits in the U.S. Perpetua has created a plan for this project based on the vision of redeveloping an abandoned mining site to produce gold and the critical mineral antimony.
+In early June 2022, Perpetua Resources hired IMCO Construction to perform a water restoration and stream diversion contract at the Stibnite mining site.
+This contract was the first step in Perpetua’s plan to start the significant environmental uplift of this decommissioned mining site, to prepare the site to bring the critical mineral animony to the U.S. market.

 Owner